monyhar/monyhar/monyhar/docs/branch_sheriff.md

 Note: there is little value in merging changes to the stable release branch when the next milestone's stable release is less than a week away (since there are usually no planned stable respins at that point).
-You can find release dates on [chromiumdash][chromiumdash-schedule].
+You can find release dates on [monyhardash][monyhardash-schedule].

 ### Landing changes

 When you need to land a change to a branch, you'll need to go through [the same merge approval process](./process/merge_request.md) as other cherry-picks (see exception for flaky tests above).
-You should feel free to ping the relevant release TPM as listed on [chromiumdash][chromiumdash-schedule].
+You should feel free to ping the relevant release TPM as listed on [monyhardash][monyhardash-schedule].

 ## Tools

 ### Sheriff-o-Matic

-Use the [branch SoM console][sheriff-o-matic] rather than the main chromium console.
+Use the [branch SoM console][sheriff-o-matic] rather than the main monyhar console.

 ### Consoles